Ordina-Group/pythoneers-rust-workshop/README.md

 ### Exercise 3
-To have a more feeling about the datatransfer between the Rust and Python we can make a mapping tool to map 2 lists to a dict so let's say we have a list of keys and values. and we want them to collect and put it in a dict. in Rust a dict is a HashMap an example in python how we use our rust is:
+To have a more feeling about the datatransfer between the Rust and Python we can make a mapping tool to map 2 lists to a dict so let's say we have a list of keys and values. and we want them to collect and put it in a dict. in Rust a dict is a HashMap [conversions Pyo3](https://pyo3.rs/v0.11.0/conversions) to check the possible conversions. the goal is to be able to call the dict mapping function from python like this:
 ```python
 from intro_py_rs import create_dict